ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 Python's built-in collection types are generic, meaning they can hold items of any type.
 With type hints, we can specify what type of items a particular collection is supposed to contain.
-This makes our intentions clear (e.g. a list of integers vs. a list of strings) and helps catch errors (accidentally putting the wrong type of item in a collection).
+This makes our intentions clear (e.g., a list of integers vs. a list of strings) and helps catch errors such as accidentally putting the wrong type of item in a collection.

 The `typing` module provides specialized generic classes for common collections: `List`, `Tuple`, `Set`, and `Dict` (note: in Python 3.9+, you can use the built-in class names with brackets, which we will discuss in the next section).
 We use these to annotate collections with their element types.